Canon D30 vs Nikon D5

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the D30 and the D5 have been discontinued, but can regularly be found used on eBay.
+Both the D30 and the D5 have been discontinued, but can regularly be found used on ebay.
 The D30 was replaced by the Canon D60, while the D5 was followed by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the D30 and D5 can be found, respectively, in the Canon D30 Manual (free pdf) or the online Nikon D5 Manual.

 So what conclusions can be drawn?
 Is the Canon D30 better than the Nikon D5 or vice versa?
 The listing below highlights the relative strengths of the two models.